case-contract-testing/contract-case/packages/case-plugin-base/docs/case-plugin-base.datacontext.md

 ## DataContext type

-Just the parts of the context that have data
+Convenience type for just the parts of the context that have data - everything in this type will be serialisable.

 **Signature:**